 The Spirit Keepers

 The Spirit Keepers are Spirit Beings responsible for teaching us the power of their respective Directions.
-When we are born, the Great Spirit assigns, per se, a particular one to us, sort of like a Guardian Angel, to Guide, Teach, Protect us, and to serve as a sort of Team Leader.(See the Birth Totems Chart).
-However, there is lessons for us to learn from ALL of the Spirit Keepers.
+When we are born, the Great Spirit assigns a particular one to us, sort of like a Guardian Angel, to Guide, Teach, Protect us, and to serve as a sort of Team Leader.
+There are lessons for us to learn from ALL of the Spirit Keepers.

 Of the North Wind is Waboose ~ The Sacred Buffalo (Dec 21 and Mar 20)